juiceme/framework/README.md

 ### Request code verification

 The client creates a passcode encrypted by verification code provided by email and sends this message to the server.
 The server validates the attempt by decrypting the message and responds by creating a panel with input fields for user details and password.
 If the case is new user creation there is a field for username input, if the case is password recovery, username change is disabled.

+This call is authenticated using the provided verification code.
 ```
 client                                            server
 ------                                            ------